When you wake up

 If your surgery means you find it hard to sit down, try not to worry.
 This should get better as your wound begins to heal.

-During your surgery samples of tissue will be taken.
+During your surgery samples of tissue - including in lymph nodes - will be taken.
 The samples will be tested by a doctor called a pathologist to see how effective the treatment has been and help your doctors to decide if you need further treatment.

 If you can’t eat normally